sanjaynep/0auth/README.md

 # 0auth — Custom Authentication System (Django)

 A production‑ready, fully customizable authentication module built with Python, HTML, and CSS.
-It includes email verification, user registration, login, logout, password reset via email, and change‑password flows, with secure defaults and clear separation of concerns.
+It includes email verification, user registration, login, logout, password reset via email, change password, and **social login** (Google, Facebook, GitHub, etc.).

 If you are integrating this module into an existing project, you can drop in the `accounts` app (or similarly named app in this repo) and wire up the URLs, templates, and settings as described below.